Do you know how much to hang a door? Many don’t, and it’s costing them.

 As you’ll see in Vikkie’s guide, accurate measurements are crucial if you hang a door yourself, such as ensuring you cut and plane the door to the correct size.

-Hanging a door is a job which requires time and concentration, but doesn’t need expert knowhow, so the decision about whether to hang a door yourself or employ a carpenter often comes down to cost.
+Hanging a door is a job that requires time and concentration, but doesn’t need expert know-how, so the decision about whether to hang a door yourself or employ a carpenter often comes down to cost.

 Your main expenditure when hanging a door revolves around the cost of materials and tools.
 You have to buy the new door itself, plus any associated door furniture like handles and hinges.
 On top of that, you might have to purchase or borrow some of the following tools if you don’t have them already:

 - Circular Saw